Iglesia ni Cristo

 Seen as a rigid, authoritarian, exclusivist, highly centralized, and apocalyptic church, the INC describes itself to be the one true church and the restoration of the original church founded by Jesus, whereby all other Christian churches are apostatic.
-According to INC doctrine, the official registration of the church with the Philippine government was on July 27, 1914, by Felix Y. Manalo—who is upheld by members to be the last messenger of God in the End Times (Note: According to INC doctrine, God's four messengers in the church era are Jesus Christ, Paul the Apostle, Martin Luther, and Felix Manalo.)—was an act of divine providence and the fulfillment of biblical prophecy concerning the re-establishment of the original church of Jesus in the Far East (Note: According to the official INC publication Pasugo, there is no explicit mention in the Bible of the Philippines being the "Far East" or Malayong Silangan in the book of Isaiah.
+According to INC doctrine, the official registration of the church with the Philippine government was on 13 July 1914, by Felix Manalo—who is upheld by members to be the last messenger of God in the End Times (Note: According to INC doctrine, God's four messengers in the church era are Jesus Christ, Paul the Apostle, Martin Luther, and Felix Manalo.)—was an act of divine providence and the fulfillment of biblical prophecy concerning the re-establishment of the original church of Jesus in the Far East (Note: According to the official INC publication Pasugo, there is no explicit mention in the Bible of the Philippines being the "Far East" or Malayong Silangan in the book of Isaiah.
 It also admits that the term "Philippines" is nowhere cited in the Bible.
 Rather, the term "Far East" includes the nations of Asia, a region which the Philippines is part of.) concurrent with the coming of the seventh seal marking the end of days.

-By the time of Manalo's death in 1963, the INC had become a nationwide church with 1,250 local chapels and 35 cathedrals.
-As his successor, Manalo's son, Eraño Manalo, led a campaign to grow and internationalize the church until his death on August 31, 2009.
+By the time of Manalo's death in 1963, the INC had become a nationwide organization with 1,250 local chapels and 35 cathedrals.
+As his successor, Manalo's son, Eraño Manalo, led a campaign to grow and internationalize the church until his death on 31 August 2009.
 His son, Eduardo V. Manalo, succeeded him as Executive Minister.
 The 2020 Philippine census reported that 2.8 million were adherents of the INC, making it the fifth (5th) largest denomination in the Philippines behind the Roman Catholic Church, Islam, Evangelicalism, and Protestantism.
 (Note: Member churches of the Philippine Council of Evangelical Churches (PCEC) have a total of 2,469,957 members according to the 2010 Philippine census, making Evangelical Christianity as the third largest denomination in the Philippines.
 Evangelical population is also larger than that of the INC (which reportedly had 2,251,941 adherents in 2010).
 However, the total count was not reflected as member churches were treated separately in the 2020 Philippine census.
 The total number of adherents for Evangelical and PCEC member churches listed in the 2020 Philippine census would be 5,246,914 or 4.8 percent of the Filipino population.
 Adherents of member churches of the National Council of Churches in the Philippines (NCCP), meanwhile, total to 2,995,642 for the 2020 Philippine census, or 2.8 percent.
 This makes the NCCP-aligned Protestants as the fourth largest denomination in the Philippines after the Evangelicals, and the INC as the fifth largest.)